adeldjama/MSentinel/README.md

    - SigninLogs matching an IP entity belonging to threat indicators of compromise.

     >**Notes**:
-    >  - Use the rule templates
+    >  - Use the rule templates.
     >  - Use NRT rules whenever it is possible.
     >  - The scheduled rules frequency should be reduced to 5 minutes and lookup data to 1 day.
     >  - To detect VM using 16vcpu, you will need to modify the detection query.